wncc/WnCC/_pages/soc-faq.md

 </p>

 <h3 style="font-weight: 900;">How do I apply for SoC as a student?</h3>
-<p>To start off, fill the <a target = "_balnk" href="https://docs.google.com/forms/d/e/1FAIpQLScF3u5o_D-6G4E8-jl5ftqDN27tLpnAmR5ThE81OKrMHuFzuQ/viewform" >Padawan form</a> with details.
+<p>To start off, fill the <a target = "_balnk" href="https://forms.gle/k9AgtYfcaa738Hbn6" >Mentee form</a> with details.
 Most projects require a proposal to be submitted containg details of what you plan to do.
 These details can be found on each project's page.
 If a proposal is not required for your project, fill "-" in the proposal field in the form.
 Note that you can submit the form whenever you want, before the deadline.
 The link to the proposal can be of a draft that you keep editin.
-On the deadline i.e. 4th May, we would download all proposals and consider them as final.
+On the deadline i.e. 21st March, we would download all proposals and consider them as final.
 Filling the proposal early may attract feedback from the respective project's mentor.
 You can also approach the mentor on your own for proposal feedback.
 </p>

 <h3 style="font-weight: 900;">What should the proposal contain?</h3>